mahaliajosie/mahalia/README.md

-- 👋 Hi, I’m @zenviolet
+- 🐚 Hi, I’m Mahalia
-- 👀 I’m interested in HCI
+- 🍉 I’m a creative strategist, digital builder, and lifelong learner.
-- 🌱 I’m currently learning html/c++
+- 🌴 I’m passionate about systems that simplify life, rituals that revive energy, and ideals that inspire change.
-- 💞️ I’m looking to collaborate on as much as possible
+- 🍵 Outside of work, you'll find me deep in book, refining my skincare routine or planning a trip with more spreadsheets than luggage
-- 📫 How to reach me via email
+- 🌙 Reach me via email

 <!---
 zenviolet/zenviolet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.